bbc/tams/docs/appnotes/0022-transcode-architectures.md

 * Adds control signalling to the TAMS API
 * Potentially impedes more complex configuration of transcoders
 * Deep integration adds more complexity to TAMS Service implementations
+* Segments need to be short enough and transcode fast enough to respond to Object GET in a timely manner

 ### Extension - Segment Duration